The definitive guide to Amazon S3

 You share the bucket namespace with all other users.
 If you delete a bucket, another user may take its name and you will not be able to take it back.

 The region you choose for the bucket cannot be changed without deleting the bucket and it's contents and creating it again.
 It is very important that you make a sensible choice for the bucket region.
 You may want to select a region that is geographically close to your users to deliver contents as fast as possible.
-Or you may be legally forced to store sensible data into a particular region for compliance reasons.
+Or you may be legally bound to store sensible data into a particular region for compliance reasons.

 Once you have a bucket you can start uploading files.
 As said before, you assign an object a key during the upload, along with metadata and access control settings.